ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 ## NuGet

-This article assumes that you have **NuGet** command line client already up and running.
+This article assumes that you have the **NuGet** command line client already up and running.
 If this is not the case, please follow [these instructions](https://docs.microsoft.com/en-us/nuget/guides/install-nuget#nuget-cli).

 ### Supported Packages

-CKEditor team maintains the following NuGet packages:
+The CKEditor team maintains the following NuGet packages:

 * [ckeditor-basic](https://www.nuget.org/packages/ckeditor-basic)
 * [ckeditor-standard](https://www.nuget.org/packages/ckeditor-standard)